- Anal cancer is rare.

 Radiation therapies are common for many forms of cancer, including cancer of the anus.
 X-rays and other radiations are used to kill cancer cells in the body, though they may also kill surrounding healthy tissue.
 This treatment is noninvasive and is usually combined with other cancer treatments.

 Many people are able to live long, healthy lives after diagnosis.
 Early detection is the key to sustained health.

 According to the National Institutes of Health (NIH), the overall five-year survival rate for people with anal cancer is 66.4 percent, based on data gathered from 2006–2012.
 People with localized anal cancer have an 80.7 percent survival rate, also according to the NIH.

 There is no guaranteed way to prevent anal cancer, but there are some ways to reduce your risk of getting it:

 - Practice safe sex by limiting the number of sex partners you have, using protection during sex, avoiding receptive anal sex, and getting tested regularly for sexually transmitted diseases.

 - Stop smoking and avoid secondhand smoke.

-If you have a high risk of anal cancer due to other factors, such as your family history or age, get tested regularly to catch symptoms at the first stage.
+If you have a high risk of anal cancer due to other factors, such as family history or age, make sure to discuss your concerns with your doctor.